TOP |

 This page is intended for an adult technical audience, and has a RSACi rating of V4.
 If your kids can see it, then you are not using an Internet Filter to block violent content.

-many precautions needed to guarantee the experimenter's safety.
+needed to guarantee the experimenter's safety.
+Accidentally discharging

-The "exploding water" effect can launch electrode fragments at
+flesh and bone.
+The "exploding water" effect can launch electrode fragments

-high velocities.
-The "watergun" is a full-fledged cannon, and
+at high velocities.
+The "watergun" is a full-fledged cannon, and must be

-must be treated as such.
+treated as such.
 And these are not the only hazards.
-I
+I describe these

-voltage and the effects of explosions, stay safe and steer
+with lethal high voltage and the effects of explosives, stay safe and steer

 clear of this stuff.

-because kids can't afford to buy kilograms of Plutonium!)
+for children too, because kids can't afford to buy kilograms of

-If your kids have access to 5,000 volt high-current power supplies,
+Plutonium!)
+If your kids have access to 5,000 volt high-current power

 about my capacitor discharge experiments below.